SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The template component is analyzed in the following way:

 - precondition: the template component class is defined in an AMD-style module, using define or sap.ui.define
-- precondition: the module 'sap/fe/core/TemplateAssembler' is imported
+- precondition: the module `sap/fe/core/TemplateAssembler` is imported
-- precondition: a call to TemplateAssembler.getTemplateComponent is used to define the component class
+- precondition: a call to `TemplateAssembler.getTemplateComponent` is used to define the component class
 - precondition: that call is used in a top-level return statement of the factory function
 - precondition: necessary parameters to that call are given as an object literal (no further coding)
-- precondition: the settings define a managed property 'metadata.properties.templateName' with a defaultValue of type string
+- precondition: the settings define a managed property `metadata.properties.templateName` with a defaultValue of type string
 The default value of the property represents the template view of the template component.
-The manifest of the template app could in theory specify an alternative template as setting.templateName, but as of June 2017, this possibility is currently not used.
+The manifest of the template app could in theory specify an alternative template as `setting.templateName`, but this possibility is currently not used.

 ### Smart Template Analyzer

 The [Smart Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/SmartTemplateAnalyzer.js) analyzes a Smart Template app and its underlying template components to collect dependency information.
 It searches for a `manifest.json` located in the same folder as the `Component.js`.
-If it is found and if it is a valid JSON, an "sap.ui.generic.app" section is searched and evaluated in the following way:
+If it is found and if it is valid JSON, an `sap.ui.generic.app` section is searched and evaluated in the following way:

 - For each page configuration, the configured component is added as a dependency to the template app module.
 - If the page configuration contains a `templateName`, a dependency to that template view is added to the app.
-- Otherwise, the class definition of the component is analyzed to find a default template view name. if found, a dependency to that view is added to the app module.
+- Otherwise, the class definition of the component is analyzed to find a default template view name.
+If found, a dependency to that view is added to the app module.

 The template component is analyzed in the following way:

 - precondition: the template component class is defined in an AMD-style module, using define or sap.ui.define
-- precondition: the module 'sap/suite/ui/generic/template/lib/TemplateAssembler' is imported
+- precondition: the module `sap/suite/ui/generic/template/lib/TemplateAssembler` is imported
-- precondition: a call to TemplateAssembler.getTemplateComponent is used to define the component class
+- precondition: a call to `TemplateAssembler.getTemplateComponent` is used to define the component class
 - precondition: that call is used in a top-level return statement of the factory function
 - precondition: necessary parameters to that call are given as an object literal (no further coding)
-- precondition: the settings define a managed property 'metadata.properties.templateName' with a defaultValue of type string The default value of the property represents the template view of the template component.
+- precondition: the settings define a managed property `metadata.properties.templateName` with a defaultValue of type string The default value of the property represents the template view of the template component.
-The manifest of the template app could in theory specify an alternative template in component.settings.templateName.
+The manifest of the template app could in theory specify an alternative template in `component.settings.templateName`.

 ### XML Template Analyzer

-The [XML Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLTemplateAnalyzer.js) tackles XMLViews and XMLFragments.
+The [XML Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLTemplateAnalyzer.js) tackles `XMLView` and `XMLFragment`.
 It parses the XML, collects controls, and adds them as dependency to the ModuleInfo object.
 Additionally, some special dependencies are handled:

 - controller of the view